Russian

 wrath to keep her dead and survive himself.

-THE SOLDIER'S MIDNIGHT WATCH A
+SOLDIER'S MIDNIGHT WATCH

 soldier unknowingly flirts with an evil witch, and then discovers that